Native American Extermination Order

 Did Latter-day Saints ever ally themselves with Indigenous groups against other white Americans?

 Sometimes.
-Paiute Indians[BIO] allied with Latter-day Saints in the southern Utah settlements during the Utah War (1857) against U.S. federal troops.[47]
-A missionary to the Paiute Indians described them as the “battle ax of the Lord.”[48]
+The Paiute tribe[BIO] allied with Latter-day Saints in the southern Utah settlements during the Utah War (1857) against U.S. federal troops.[47]
+A missionary to the Paiute tribe described them as the “battle ax of the Lord.”[48]

 Did Church leaders meddle in native American politics?